eachen1010/eachen1010/README.md

 ## Hi there 👋
+I'm Emmy, third year Computer Science major with an interest in embedded system and software engineering!

 <!--
 **eachen1010/eachen1010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.